Pseudo-dualizing complexes and pseudo-derived categories: Introduction

 Notice that, as a coresolving subcategory closed under infinite direct sums $\sE\subset\sA$ varies, its conventional derived category behaves in quite different ways depending on the boundedness conditions.
 The functor $\sD^\b(\sE_\prime)\rarrow\sD^\b(\sE')$ induced by the embedding $\sE_\prime\rarrow\sE'$ is fully faithful, the functor $\sD^+(\sE_\prime)\rarrow\sD^+(\sE')$ is a triangulated equivalence (by the assertion dual to~\cite[Proposition~A.3.1(a)]{Pcosh}), and the functor $\sD(\sE_\prime)\rarrow\sD(\sE')$ is a Verdier quotient functor.

 Let $\sB$ be another exact category.
-We will say that a full subcategory $\sF\subset\sB$ is \emph{resolving} if $\sF$ is closed under extensions and the passages to the kernels of admissible epimorphisms, an every object of $\sA$ is the target of an admissible epimorphism from an object of~$\sF$.
+We will say that a full subcategory $\sF\subset\sB$ is \emph{resolving} if $\sF$ is closed under extensions and the passages to the kernels of admissible epimorphisms, and every object of $\sB$ is the target of an admissible epimorphism from an object of~$\sF$.
 Obviously, a resolving subcategory $\sF$ inherits an exact category structure from the ambient exact category~$\sB$.

 Let $\sB$ be an exact category in which the functors of infinite product are everywhere defined and exact.
+A complex in $\sB$ is said to be \emph{contraacyclic} if it belongs to the minimal triangulated subcategory of $\Hot(\sB)$ containing the totalizations of short exact sequences of complexes in $\sB$ and closed under infinite products.
+The \emph{contraderived category} $\sD^\ctr(\sB)$ is defined as the Verdier quotient category of $\Hot(\sB)$ by the thick subcategory of contraacyclic complexes (see~\cite[Section~4.1]{Psemi}, \cite[Section~A.1]{Pcosh}, or~\cite[Appendix~A]{Pmgm}).

-The definition of the \emph{contraderived category} $\sD^\ctr(\sB)$ can be found in~\cite[Section~4.1]{Psemi}, \cite[Section~A.1]{Pcosh}, or~\cite[Appendix~A]{Pmgm}.
-A triangulated category $\sD''$ is called a \emph{pseudo-contraderived} category of $\sB$ if Verdier quotient functors $\sD^\ctr(\sB)\rarrow \sD''\rarrow\sD(\sB)$ are given forming a commutative triangle with the canonical Verdier quotient functor $\sD^\ctr(\sB)\rarrow\sD(\sB)$ between the contraderived and the conventional unbounded derived categories of the exact category~$\sB$.
+The conventional unbounded derived category $\sD(\sB)$ is naturally a quotient category of $\sD^\ctr(\sB)$.
+A triangulated category $\sD''$ is called a \emph{pseudo-contraderived} category of $\sB$ if Verdier quotient functors $\sD^\ctr(\sB)\rarrow \sD''\rarrow\sD(\sB)$ are given forming a commutative triangle with the canonical Verdier quotient functor $\sD^\ctr(\sB)\rarrow\sD(\sB)$ between the contraderived and the conventional derived categories of the exact category~$\sB$.

 Let $\sF\subset\sB$ be a resolving subcategory closed under infinite products.
 According to~\cite[Proposition~A.3.1(b)]{Pcosh}, the triangulated functor between the contraderived categories $\sD^\ctr(\sF)\rarrow \sD^\ctr(\sB)$ induced by the product-preserving embedding of exact categories $\sF\rarrow\sB$ is an equivalence of triangulated categories.
 From the commutative diagram of triangulated functors